Rajah Caruth

 Rajah Kirby Caruth (born June 11, 2002) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 88 Chevrolet Camaro SS for JR Motorsports and the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 88 Chevrolet Camaro SS for JR Motorsports and the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 7 Chevrolet Silverado RST for Spire Motorsports.

 Racing career

 Early career

-Rajah first got his love for racing after watching Disney Pixar's Cars as a kid.
-When he was twelve, his parents surprised him with a trip to the NASCAR Cup Series race at Richmond Raceway in September.
+Caruth first got his love for racing after watching Disney Pixar's Cars as a kid.
+When he was twelve, his parents surprised him with a trip to the 2014 Federated Auto Parts 400 in September.
 In 2018, while juggling from school, basketball, track, and a summer job, Caruth and his family fundraised an iRacing sim, and once he turned sixteen on June 11, he began racing virtually in the eNASCAR Ignite Series.
 Rajah was able to catch the attention of the NASCAR Drive for Diversity Program, which resulted in him having a shot to race in a legends car at Charlotte Motor Speedway in 2019 for the Bojangles' Southern Shootout.
 Rajah ended his rookie season getting two top-tens, and ending up thirteenth in the Semi-pro points.